Sinusitis Treatment Plans

 Sinusitis is often confused with rhinitis, a term used for the symptoms that accompany nasal inflammation and irritation.
 The symptoms of rhinitis and sinusitis can be very similar.
 Although rhinitis only directly involves the nasal passages, the nasal congestion can cause facial pain and the postnasal drip can cause cough.
 Underlying conditions like seasonal allergies or structural abnormalities can cause chronic sinusitis and/or rhinitis, or can produce symptoms that mimic sinusitis.
 Asthma also has been linked to chronic sinusitis.
 Appropriate treatment of sinusitis often improves asthma symptoms and vice versa.

-Contact our center to use our services for your sinusitis treatments.
-We perform a number of options for patients throughout Bridgewater, Clinton, and Hillsborough, New Jersey.
+Contact our asthma and allergy center in Somerset County, NJ at (908) 526-0200 to learn about our services for sinusitis treatments.
+We proudly offer a number of treatment options for patients throughout Bridgewater, Clinton, and Hillsborough, New Jersey.